-This blog comes from former Headteacher, executive coach and “Education for the Soul” 2019 workshop host, Samantha Jayasuriya.
+This blog comes from former Headteacher, IC Associate Coach and “Education for the Soul” 2019 workshop host, Samantha Jayasuriya.

 I have worked as a Head for 20 years.
 I was appointed to my first post of Headteacher in 1998 after covering for a year for my substantive Head who decided to take early retirement after a bout of ill health.

 After 9 years, I then moved to one of the first Co-Headships in the Borough, for a period of 5 years and then onto a full-time role as Head in a different school for a further 5 year.
 I returned to a Co-Headship for my final year as a Head before I started working full time as a coach.

 Suffice to say, overall, I did enjoy the challenges of Headship.
 As a teacher I had had bucketloads of creativity, but realised as time passed in the early years, as a Headteacher, that my creativity had been squeezed, year after year, dampened by reports, data, and more.

 As I unpicked my thinking, I realised that I had also started to hide my authentic self.
 I found myself distancing myself from the staff and sharing less and less, eager to take on the perceived notion of what a Head should do.
 I spent more time at home working, rather than relaxing.

 As a Head with young children, I did not have any time for me and any downtime was napping in front of the TV.
 There was a distinct lack of creative endeavour.
 More worryingly, over the last ten years as a Head, I had very effectively stopped giving myself any time.